allan-tulane/sp22-assignment-01-jtmcdermott9/assignment-01.md

   - 2a.
 (6 pts) Translate this to Python code -- fill in the `def foo` method in `main.py`

   - 2b.
 (6 pts) What does this function do, in your own words?

+  This function returns the nth Fibonacci number where n is the input.
+It does this with a recursive call of n-1 and n-2, with a base case of returning 1 when n <= 1.
+This works because the formula for the Fibonacci Sequence is the sum of the two previous numbers in the sequence, so adding n-1 and n-2 will yield the nth number.
 .
 .
 .